mihiret40/alx-low_level_programming/0x10-variadic_functions/README.md

- This is readme file variable function assignment
+This is readme file in variadic function assignment